zyedidia/micro/README.md

 * Easily configurable
 * Common editor things such as undo/redo, line numbers, unicode support...

+Although not yet implemented, I hope to add more features such as autocompletion, and multiple cursors in the future.

 # Installation

 To install micro, you can download a prebuilt binary, or you can build it from source.

-You can also install micro with a few package managers (on OSX, Arch Linux, and CRUX).
-See this [wiki page](https://github.com/zyedidia/micro/wiki/Installing-Micro) for details.

 Please note that micro uses the amazing [tcell library](https://github.com/gdamore/tcell), but this means that micro is restricted to the platforms tcell supports.
 As a result, micro does not support Plan9, NaCl, and Cygwin (although this may change in the future).

+If you want more information about ways to install micro, see this [wiki page](https://github.com/zyedidia/micro/wiki/Installing-Micro)

 ### Prebuilt binaries

 All you need to install micro is one file, the binary itself.
 It's as simple as that!

-You can download the correct binary for your operating system from the list in the [nightly build release](https://github.com/zyedidia/micro/releases).
+You can download the correct binary for your operating system from the [releases](https://github.com/zyedidia/micro/releases).

 On that page you'll see the nightly release, which contains binaries for micro which are built every night, and you'll see all the stable releases with the corresponding binaries.